How to Set Up Nuendo for Playback Streaming

 No need to adjust the sync offset or MIDI lock fixed tempo settings (these should already be set by default)

-Remoto Playback Set Up
+Playback Set Up

 Video Settings

-In Remoto Playback’s Video Session Settings, select "Application" as the input type.
+In Playback’s Video Session Settings, select "Application" as the input type.
 Then select “VidPlayMTC” as the Streaming Video Source.